-- Gunpowder is a chemical mixture that changes chemically when heated or struck, whereas black powder is the conventional gunpowder employed in early firearms.
+Gunpowder changes chemically when heated or struck, while black powder is the traditional gunpowder used in early firearms.

-- Gunpowder does not emit smoke, whereas black powder does.
+Gunpowder doesn't produce smoke, whereas black powder does.

-- When ignited, black powder flares and dries quickly, whereas gunpowder does not.
+When ignited, black powder flares, has a slower burn rate, and dries quickly, whereas gunpowder does not exhibit these characteristics.

-- While black powder is appropriate for cannons, signal flares, and special effects, gunpowder is appropriate for high-powered firearms and weaponry.
+Black powder is suitable for cannons, signal flares, and special effects, while gunpowder is better suited for high-powered firearms and military technology.